Donald Trump: We're Running Against the Media and 'Big Bad Tech'

-President Donald Trump on Friday said his re-election would send a message to not only the mainstream media but the “Big Tech” companies of Silicon Vally.
+President Donald Trump on Friday said his reelection would send a message to not only the mainstream media but the “Big Tech” companies of Silicon Valley.

 “The biggest thing we can do?
 November 3rd,” Trump said.
 “We’re not just running against Joe Biden.
 We’re running against the left-wing media and we’re running against Big Tech.”